styczynski/atom-terminal-panel/README.md

 ### Defining custom rules

-The highligh rules that are placed in `rules` property can be defined using two methods.
+The highlight rules that are placed in `rules` property can be defined using two methods.
 The simple way looks like:
 ```json
   "regexp" : {